-For parents and siblings, there is much to do in the Fort Valley/Shenandoah river region, and you will not be lacking in activity ideas while our 4-Hers are out riding!
+For parents and siblings, there is much to do in the Jefferson National Forest and Mount Rogers Recreation areas, and you will not be lacking in activity ideas while our 4-Hers are out riding!
 Google for your adventures!
 Share with us your plans and perhaps others coming may want to join you!